christelleflores/Spotify-Playlist-Manager/README.md

 # Spotify App Example

 ## What is this project?
-This application was made for a student of mine that is currently taking my open-source development course.
+This application was built upon this existing project: https://github.com/a-r-t/Spotify-App-Example\
-The student wanted to practice their web dev and design UI/UX skills through modifying the code of an existing site, and was specifically interested in finding a project that utilizes the Spotify API so that they could rearrange and restyle things to their liking.
+This project was created out of interest in utilizing the Spotify API and practicing my web development and design skills.
+The end-product goal of this project was to be a website in which the user may login to their Spotify account and navigate through their personal playlists as well as delete and add searched tracks.

-However, every relevant project the student could find out there had red flag after red flag that made them not a great starting point, so I made this project for them to use as a base.
+##What are the core features?

-This project is intentionally very simple and minimally styled.
-The main purpose of this project was to setup Spotify oAuth so my aforementioned student (and future students) can expand on this project in any direction they please.
+The main features of functionality for this project was utilizing the Spotify API to login to a Spotify account and see every playlist with every track in each one.
+Creativity and design of the website were mainly  prioritized in the development of this project.

 ## How was this project made?
 I used Vue and the [Spotify API](https://developer.spotify.com/documentation/web-api/).